SciML/DiffEqFlux.jl/README.md

   - `Flux` is no longer re-exported from `DiffEqFlux`.
 Instead we reexport `Lux`.
   - `NeuralDAE` now allows an optional `du0` as input.
   - `TensorLayer` is now a Lux Neural Network.
+  - APIs for quite a few layer constructions have changed.
+Please refer to the updated documentation for more details.